 Drop into the nearby town of Sea Lake to see the newest addition to the trail, painted by Travis Vinson and Joel Fergie, also known as Drapl and The Zookeeper.
 This work features a young girl swinging from a eucalyptus tree, gazing out over the reflective surface of Lake Tyrrell, the biggest inland salt lake in Australia.
 Experience Lake Tyrrell for yourself, with a viewing platform situated around a ten minute drive from Sea Lake.
 In the nearby town of Woomelang, you'll find a snake mural by artist Sirium on the side of the town's general store.

-Finish up the Silo Art Trail in the tiny town of Nullawil, to see the work of street artist Sam Bates, or 'Smug'.
+Arrive in the tiny town of Nullawil to see the work of street artist Sam Bates, or 'Smug'.
 He's created a portrait of a farmer and his kelpie sheepdog, painted in his trademark photorealistic style.

 The Silo Art Trail can also be approached from Mildura.
 Start in Patchewollock and work your way down through to Rupanyup.